JoshuaGottlieb/Microsoft-Movie-Recommendation/README.md

 ## Conclusions

 Invest in Mystery and Sci-Fi movies due to their high ROI and recent trend.

 Monitor Horror and Thriller movies due to their recent trend.
 Invest in them if they continue to yield high ROIs.

 Make a Fantasy move with David Lowery as the Director and Writer.

+Gather more data to look at Parental Ratings, User Ratings and get the most recent years data as well as fill in any gaps in the 2010-2019 data.

 Provide your conclusions about the work you've done, including any limitations or next steps.